emre1393/xtreamui_mirror/README.md

 - bumped php version from 7.2 to 7.3 following 7.2 obsolence
 - fixed user_watcher.php disconnect users every minute because of wrong pid check.

+Note: HLS activity is wrongly reported.
+You should use mpegts ouput and not hls while it's unfixed

 ### THANKS ###

 Thanks to GTA for xtream-ui admin original interface